CBIIT/INS-Data/README.md

 ### Environment Checks

 The test suite includes checks that `NCBI_API_KEY` and `NCBI_EMAIL` are set in your `.env` file.
-If these are missing, those tests will fail with a message pointing to the setup instructions.
+These are grouped with the `live_api` marker and run by default locally.
+If these variables are missing, those tests will fail with a message pointing to the setup instructions.
+They are skipped in CI where `.env` is not available.

 ## Errors and Warnings